microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Microsoft.Graph.Education.md

 Get the number of the resource

 ### [Get-MgEducationClassTeacher](Get-MgEducationClassTeacher.md)
-Retrieve a list teachers for a class.
+Retrieve a list of teachers for a class.
 Delegated tokens must be members of the class to get the teacher list.
+This API is available in the following national cloud deployments.

 ### [Get-MgEducationClassTeacherByRef](Get-MgEducationClassTeacherByRef.md)
-Retrieve a list teachers for a class.
+Retrieve a list of teachers for a class.
 Delegated tokens must be members of the class to get the teacher list.
+This API is available in the following national cloud deployments.

 ### [Get-MgEducationClassTeacherCount](Get-MgEducationClassTeacherCount.md)
 Get the number of the resource